hrishim/llvl_prog1_book/src/chapter_1.md

 This material teaches how microprocessors work under the hood.
 Readers will learn how actual computation is performed using the basic instructions that a processor can execute.
 They will learn how system software works with the underlying hardware.

 Part 1 (i.e. this book) covers:
-- Arm AArch64 architecture for application programmers
+- ARM AArch64 architecture for application programmers
 - Writing code in ARM assembly language
 - An introduction to programming in C
 - How C code relates to assembly